Tuesday, March 10, 2026

 Zipline and Swing at the bridge

 Our hotel is called LaQuinta as the Remarkables.
-The Remarkables is the mountain range beside us and they are as their name states.
+The Remarkables is the name of the mountain range beside us, and they are as their name states.
 Mike found that there is a ski resort on the mountain, and for a small fee you can drive up to it, so we headed that way after the pizza.
 It was a very twisty road.
 We stopped a few times as we climbed to take some pictures.
-At one point Mike said "Wow the city looks cool from up here" and I replied "Yeah, just like it did on the plane ride this morning".
+At one point Mike said, "Wow the city looks cool from up here" and I replied "Yeah, just like it did on the plane ride this morning".
 He told me I could get out of the car and walk home.

 The Remarkables from their base